Benjamin Byron Davis

 Benjamin Byron Davis (born June 21, 1972) is an American actor, writer, director and acting coach.
+He is known for his performance as Dutch van der Linde in the video games Red Dead Redemption and Red Dead Redemption 2.

 Career

 Davis has appeared primarily on television series, including Without a Trace, Criminal Minds, Gilmore Girls, Windfall, MADtv, Six Feet Under, among other series.
 In addition to television, he also performs on stage.
 In 2011, Davis directed the theatre production Awake.
 Davis voiced and provided performance capture for multiple characters in various Rockstar titles, and is best known for his role as Dutch van der Linde in Red Dead Redemption and Red Dead Redemption 2.